David Wotherspoon (footballer, born 1990)

-David Wallace Wotherspoon (born 16 January 1990) is a professional soccer player who plays as a midfielder for Scottish League One club Inverness Caledonian Thistle.
+David Wallace Wotherspoon (born 16 January 1990) is a professional soccer player who plays as a midfielder for Scottish Championship club Inverness Caledonian Thistle.
 Born in Scotland, he represents the Canada national team.

 Club career

 Early career

 He played at youth level with Abernethy Cubs, Bridge of Earn AFC, and the St Johnstone Academy.

 Wotherspoon was part of Celtic's youth setup, but moved to Hibernian in the belief that he would have more opportunity to break into senior football.

 Hibernian

 He was part of the Hibernian youth side that won both the Scottish Youth Cup and the Scottish league in the 2008–09 season, with Wotherspoon contributing eight goals from midfield.

 Wotherspoon made his senior debut in the 2–1 home win over St Mirren at the start of the 2009–10 season, scoring Hibs' first goal.
 After establishing himself in the Hibs first team as a right back, Wotherspoon signed a contract with Hibs until 2013.

 During the 2010–11 season Wotherspoon was more often used as a right midfielder, and in early 2011 he scored two goals against St Mirren and St Johnstone to help his team go on a six-match unbeaten run.
 He had previously not scored in 63 matches and said that he wanted to start scoring more goals for Hibs.

 Wotherspoon's form improved in the early part of the 2012–13 season.
 He scored a late winning goal in the Scottish Cup tie against holders and Edinburgh derby rivals Hearts.
 A decline in Hibs' fortunes during the season was mirrored by Wotherspoon personally, who lost his place in the side.
 He left Hibs at the end of his contract in the 2013 close season.